Aditya-Chourasia/200days-of-JavaScript/README.md

 The logical or operator is composed of two pipe symbols: (||).
 This can typically be found between your Backspace and Enter keys.

+# Introducing Else Statements
+When a condition for an ```if``` statement is true, the block of code following it is executed.
+What about when that condition is false?
+Normally nothing would happen.
+With an ```else``` statement, an alternate block of code can be executed.

+# Introducing Else If Statements
+If you have multiple conditions that need to be addressed, you can chain if statements together with else if statements.